telerik/reporting-docs/knowledge-base/how-to-customize-viewer-using-kendo-ui-sass-based-theme.md

 1. *telerikReportViewerTemplate-sass.html* which comes from node_modules/@progress/telerik-angular-report-viewer/dist/dependencies/telerikReportViewerTemplate-sass.html
 2. *telerikReportViewer-sass.css* which comes from node_modules/@progress/telerik-angular-report-viewer/dist/dependencies/telerikReportViewer-sass.css
-3. *all.scss* which comes from node_modules/@progress/kendo-theme-default/dist/all.css (you could use any of the other available kendo themes)
+3. *all.css* which comes from node_modules/@progress/kendo-theme-default/dist/all.css (you could use any of the other available kendo themes)

 Then in **telerikReportViewerTemplate-sass.html** change the link to css to point the stylesheet in assets folder: